lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 ![PROD C production curve](images/fig11_prod_c_curve.png)

 PROD A produced roughly four times PROD C's total, tracking the permeability and porosity falloff away from the channel axis (18–25% porosity and 50–121 mD in the channel versus 9–20% and 10–62 mD in the lobes).
 PROD C still produced a meaningful volume despite sitting at the lobe fringe, which points to the channel-lobe system staying hydraulically connected even where individual architectural elements are weaker on their own.
 PROD C shows a possible leakage of gas into well-casing annulus in water zones.

+## Key Results
+• Average reservoir porosity approximately 15%

+• Reservoir permeability ranging from approximately 10 mD to over 100 mD

+• Thin-bedded turbidite architecture creates significant heterogeneity and compartmentalisation

+• Simulations indicate the Nise Formation on the Eastern Vøring Margin can store significant hydrocarbon volumes and deliver producible gas rates

+• Reservoir architecture may provide migration pathways and has implications for future well plug and abandonment activities

 ## Decisions & trade-offs